22 Fun Indoor Activities for When It’s Raining in San Diego

 Meet Al, the allosaurus.

 Founded in 1874, the San Diego Natural History Museum has enlightened the Southern California community for generations.
-It boasts the distinction of being the second oldest natural history museum located west of the Mississippi.
+It boasts the distinction of being the second-oldest natural history museum located west of the Mississippi.

 Locally known as theNAT, this vast museum’s several floors are jam-packed with exhibits on mineralogy, citizen scientists, and the evolution of whales.

-8. Museum of Photographic Arts
+8. The San Diego Museum of Art & Museum of Photographic Arts (MOPA@SDMA)

 Best San Diego Museums: Museum of Photographic Arts